develar/electron-updater/README.md

 Cross platform auto-updater for electron apps

 # Install
 There are two separate packages that make up the `electron-updater`.
 The updater itself runs in your app's main process while the plugins project loads the plugins downloaded by the updater into the render process.
-If you don't use plugin's at all then you don't need the second project.
+If you don't use plugins, then you don't need the second project.

     $ npm install electron-updater --save
     $ npm install electron-plugins --save